Ph-IRES/workshop_data-analysis/statistics/model_fitting/fixed_models_binom/README.md

            combine = FALSE,
            adjust = "bh")
 ```

+Table 2. _A priori_ contrasts testing for differences in the probability of 116mm fish being male at the three survey locations.
+The estimate is the difference in probabilies between sites, where a positive value indicates that the first site in the contrast has a higher probability of fish being male.
+For example, 116mm fish at Buenavista are 54.6% more likely to be male.
+Dumaguete fish are significantly less likely to be male at 116mm than fish from the other two sites.

+	total_length_mm = 116:
+	 contrast                               estimate    SE  df z.ratio p.value
+	 Buenavista, Bohol - Dumaguete, Negros     0.546 0.155 Inf   3.520  0.0006
+	 Buenavista, Bohol - San Juan, Siquijor   -0.272 0.182 Inf  -1.492  0.1358
+	 Dumaguete, Negros - San Juan, Siquijor   -0.818 0.107 Inf  -7.610  <.0001

+	P value adjustment: BH method for 3 tests

+---

+##

 ![](Rplot07.png)
 Fig 8.
 Plots of fish sex (F=0, M=1) against total length.
 Fit lines are based on the glm (female_male ~ total_length_mm + location).
 The points are the observed data with vertical jittering to better visualize multiple observations of the same length and sex.